Boof2015/astra/README.md

 ![Astra home screen](assets/Homescreen.png)

 Astra plays your local music - FLACs, MP3s, whatever your collection looks like.
-It has a native C++ DSP engine, real-time visualizers, a parametric EQ, Dolby Atmos decoding, scrobbling, and a UI that adapts to your music.
+It has a native C++ DSP engine, real-time visualizers, a parametric EQ, Dolby Atmos decoding, synchronized multi-room playback, scrobbling, and a UI that adapts to your music.
 No telemetry, no accounts, no streaming.

 ## Playback